-During fiscal year 2012-2013, the Committee reviewed and endorsed Council/NUA actions authorizing the progress of several of the projects included in the Interceptor Improvement Plan and Sewer Maintenance Plan.
+During fiscal year 2013-2014, the Committee reviewed and endorsed Council/NUA actions authorizing the progress of several of the projects included in the Interceptor Improvement Plan and Sewer Maintenance Plan.
 The Interceptor Improvement Plan projects are funded in whole or in part by the Sewer Sales Tax (SST) and the Sewer Excise Tax (SET).
 The Sewer Maintenance program is funded by the monthly \$5 Sewer Maintenance fee billed to sewer customers.
 This fee is used toward an upgraded sanitary sewer maintenance program to fix "worst things first".
 The sewer maintenance program has been a great success.
-Approximately 24.4 miles of interceptors and 55.3 miles of sewer lines have been replaced through the fiscal year 2013 program.
+Approximately 24.4 miles of interceptors and 60.3 miles of sewer lines have been replaced through the end of fiscal year 2014.
 All relevant Council/NUA actions were forwarded to the Committee for review and discussion, including design and construction contract awards, change orders and amendments.
 Among these were the following major actions: